-- We are based in a rural area, how do I find good employees in a small town?
+- How do I find good employees in a small, rural town?

 - No one wants to do this work.

-- Does your business use a social media page for marketing?
-Put this same posting out there as well.
+Of course, if your business uses social media for marketing, share your job posting there as well.

 - Tell me why you’re interested in this role.